Pain management during childbirth: Water and childbirth

 According to the American Office of Women's Health, laboring in a tub of warm water, also called hydrotherapy, helps women feel physically supported, and keeps them warm and relaxed.
 It may also be easier for laboring women to move and find comfortable positions in the water.

-Water immersion during the first stage of labor may help decrease the need for analgesia and possibly shorten the duration of labor, however, there is limited data to suggest that water immersion during the second and third stages of labor significantly reduce the use of pharmacologic interventions.
+Immersion in specifically warm water during the first stage of labor may decrease the need for analgesia and possibly shorten the duration of labor; However, warm water is known to slow down contractions, so it is advised to avoid it too early in stage 1.
+There is little data to suggest that water immersion during the second and third stages of labor significantly reduces the use of pharmacologic interventions.

 In waterbirthing, a woman remains in the water for delivery.
 The American Academy of Pediatrics has expressed concerns about delivering in water because of a lack of studies showing its safety and because of the rare but reported chance of complications.